tradervicky/quiz-app-using-react-json-server/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npx json-server --watch db.json --port 8000`
+This will load the db.json file for saving data from admin and test user It act as a database for this app

 ### `npm test`

 Launches the test runner in the interactive watch mode.\